10042019_Andrea_Dahr_BTP_061.jpg

 Makeup wipes like Neutrogena's are typically water-based, requiring a strong preservative system to prevent mold and bacteria.
 Besides the contamination risk, the ingredient list itself raises concerns:

-A Better, All Natural Makeup Remover
+All Natural Makeup Remover

 Key Benefits: